Struct gstreamer_check::harness::RefMut [−][src]

 Similar to gst_harness_add_src, this allows you to send the data coming out

-to a sink-element, allowing to test different
+of your harnessed gst::Element to a sink-element, allowing to test different

 responses the element output might create in sink elements.
 An example might